Australia 108

-Australia 108 (previously 70 Southbank Boulevard) is a residential supertall skyscraper in the Southbank precinct of Melbourne, Victoria, Australia.
-Having officially topped out in June 2020, it became the tallest building in Australia by roof height, surpassing the Eureka Tower, and the second-tallest building in Australia by full height, surpassed by Q1 Tower.
+Australia 108 (previously 70 Southbank Boulevard) is a residential supertall skyscraper in the precinct of Melbourne, Victoria, Australia.
+Upon officially topping out in June 2020, it became the tallest building in Australia by roof height, surpassing the Eureka Tower, the second-tallest building in Australia by full height (which includes architectural features), surpassed by Q1 Tower, and the tallest building in Melbourne.

 The World Class Land development project consists of a 316.7 m apartment building with 1,105 apartments over 100 floors.
-Construction of the revised Fender Katsalidis Architects–design by Brookfield Multiplex commenced in 2015 and was completed in 2020.
+Construction having commenced in 2015, Australia 108 was completed in 2020 with the main contractor being Brookfield Multiplex and designer Fender Katsalidis Architects.

 Prior to its current form, plans were initially for a 72–level residential building with a height of 226 m.
-In 2012, these plans were revised and resubmitted in favour of mixed–use residential and hotel skyscraper, reaching 388 m and comprising 108 levels.
+In 2012, these plans were revised and resubmitted in favour of a mixed-use residential and hotel skyscraper, reaching 388 m and comprising 108 levels.
 This proposal was approved by the Government of Victoria in March 2013; however, it was shelved four months later after it struggled to meet conditions imposed by state and federal government authorities including VicRoads and the Civil Aviation Safety Authority.

 Site

-The 70 Southbank Boulevard site is situated on the corner of City Road and Southbank Boulevard in the Southbank precinct of Melbourne.
+The 70 Southbank Boulevard site is situated on the corner of City Road and Southbank Boulevard in the precinct of Melbourne.
 The land comprised two separately titled buildings, both of which had two levels.
 The buildings had a total net lettable area of 2828 m2, on a land area of 2642 m2.

 The site was purchased by architecture firm Fender Katsalidis Architects in April 2008, for AUD14.2 million, after the original tenancies ran an expression of interest campaign.